alfredzero/evntos/README.md

 ## Support Information

-Welcome to the **Eventos App Support Page**.
+Welcome to the **Evntos App Support Page**.
 If you encounter any issues or have questions about using the app, please feel free to reach out.

 ### Contact Information
 - **Email**: [alfredojr@alfredoamezcua.com](mailto:alfredojr@alfredoamezcua.com)